MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

 ## Task 2: Explore - SQL Tool in details

 The SQL tool relies on an Autonomous database and database connection using a user/password stored in a Vault.

+In the test below, you will ask *Get the tickets that have a description containing cloud*.
+The agent detects the use case using llm and determine to trigger SQL Tool for providing response.
+SQL Tool converts natural language queries into SQL statements and can run the SQL commands to generate responses against the connected 23ai vector database.

 Let's check this.

+For more information about the SQL Tools.
+Go [here](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/sql-tool.htm#sql-tool).

 #### Autonomous Database
 1. Go to the OCI Menu, go to *Oracle Database* - *Autonomous Database*